rdepping/dotfiles/README.markdown

 # Setup
 There is a set up script that establishes the symlinks in your home directory.
 Run this once.
-* `_setupdotfiles.sh`
+* For Bash (needs some fixes) `~/dotfiles/_setupdotfiles.sh`

-> NOTE: Some personal configuration of Jim's will remain after setup.
+> NOTE: Some of my personal configuration will remain after setup.
 You should fork and tweak to your specific needs.

 # Contributions
 Contributions are always welcome in the form of pull requests with explanatory comments.